OmarMiniesy/Notes/Security/Web Application Security/Subdomain Enumeration.md

 Get information about domains and lists domains for organizations.
 - Check for dev and admin domains.
+- Check for expired [[Certificates]] that may lead to old subdomains no longer maintained.

 To save the subdomains using `crt.sh`:
 ``` bash